FilipeMorgado/MDGP/README.md

 # MDGP - Maximally Diverse Grouping Problem
-Project made for Introduction to Artificial Intelligence class at ISEC.
+Project carried out for Introduction to Artificial Intelligence class at ISEC.
 Project made in C with the objective of testing various types of AI algorithms.

 In this project were used the algorithms:
   - Hill Climbing using 1 and 2 neighbors accepting and not accepting same values.